Nagrota

 Though Nagrota does not have a railway station, it does have a Railway Station Code assigned (NGRT) in preparation for the completion of the planned Jammu-Srinagar railway extension.

-Nagrota is also home to prestigious Sainik School and an I.I.T College, Sainik School Nagrota and Indian Institute of Technology, Jammu.
-It has a magnificent army park named as Vijay Park.
-Nagrota has a National Rural Health Mission and a KNH Hospital which is under stay.
-Nowadays, the progress of Nagrota is in its top level.
-It has a witnessed a Khel Gaun and a volleyball stadium.
-The Jamboo Zoo in Nagrota which is under construction with more than 2000 varieties of snakes.
+Nagrota is also home to Sainik School and an I.I.T College, Sainik School Nagrota, alongside the Indian Institute of Technology, Jammu.
+It has an army park called Vijay Park, and a National Rural Health Mission and a KNH Hospital which is under stay.